stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     * Location Code (2 characters)
     * Branch Code (3 characters - optional)

-    Write a program that reads a SWIFT code from the keyboard and displays the bank code and the country code.
-Then, use the program to display information for the following SWIFT codes:
+    Write a program that reads a SWIFT code from the keyboard and prints the bank code and the country code.
+Then, use the program to print information for the following SWIFT codes:
     BPKOPLPW, CHASUS33, DEUTDEFF.

     ```python
     ###
     # A program that reads a SWIFT code from the keyboard
-    # and displays the bank code and country code.
+    # and prints the bank code and country code.
     #
     swift = input('...: ')
     print(f'Bank Code: {...}')